aloeale/aloeale.github.io/README.md

 During my free time, I also enjoy playing video games.
 One of my favorites being the _Life is Strange_ series.

 ## Apps I Recommend
-    -[Copilot Money](https://copilot.money/) - One of my favorite budgeting apps.
+- [Copilot Money](https://copilot.money/) - One of my favorite budgeting apps.
 Has beautiful UI.
-    -[Webtoon](https://www.webtoons.com/en/) - If you love webcomics, this is a great app to support artists.
+- [Webtoon](https://www.webtoons.com/en/) - If you love webcomics, this is a great app to support artists.